haosulab/ManiSkill/docs/source/tasks/table_top_gripper/index.md

 - the position of the stick and goal is always the same relative to the cube

 **Success Conditions:**
-- the cube position is within `goal_thresh` (default 0.025m) euclidean distance of the goal position
+- the cube's xy position is within goal_radius (default 0.1) of the target's xy position by euclidean distance.
 - the robot is static (q velocity < 0.2)
 :::